Martin University

 The Verdict: The Numbers Don't Add Up

-The financial data raises serious concerns about Martin University.
-With a net cost of $18,114 per year and median graduate earnings of only $22,544 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Martin University are a real concern.
+With a net cost of $18,114 per year and the typical graduate earning only $22,544 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

 Rankings & Links